ares333/php-curl/README.md

 1. Support running info callback.All info you need is returned, include overall and every task infomation.
 1. Support adding task in task callback.
 1. Support user callback.You can do anything in that.
-1. Support process callback backoff.Used to satisfy prerequists.
+1. Support task controll use value returned from process callback .
 1. Support global error callback and task error callback.All error info is returned.
 1. Support internal max try for tasks.
 1. Support user variable flow arbitrarily.